rolfoz/BoschLaser/README.md

 It looks for bluetooth devices, you choose the laser, it will remember the mac for next time.
 When you take a reading it sends the number to your cursor so you can just click in a field in any APP and it will put the values there.

+The file boschlaser is a compiled binary that should run on Linux.